DragonSenses/Curiosity/Rust/ch-10/ch10-03-lifetime-syntax.md

 For more information about this error, try `rustc --explain E0106`.
 error: could not compile `chapter10` (bin "chapter10") due to 1 previous error
 ```

+#### Error Explanation
+The help text reveals that the return type needs a generic lifetime parameter on it because Rust can't tell whether the reference being returned refers to `x` or `y`.
+Actually, we don't know either, because the `if` block in the body of this function returns a reference to `x` and the `else` block returns a reference to `y`!

+#### Lifetimes and Borrow Checker
+When we're defining this function, we don't know the concrete values that will be passed into this function, so we don't know whether the `if` case or the `else` case will execute.
+We also don't know the concrete lifetimes of the references that will be passed in, so we can't look at the scopes as we did in Listings 10-17 and 10-18 to determine whether the reference we return will always be valid.
+The borrow checker can't determine this either, because it doesn't know how the lifetimes of `x` and `y` relate to the lifetime of the return value.

+#### Solution
+To fix this error, we'll add generic lifetime parameters that define the relationship between the references so the borrow checker can perform its analysis.